ymusell/Hexabot/workspaceRos/src/phantomx/phantomx_mapping/README.md

 # phantomx_mapping

-Ce package contient le script permettant de mapper la grotte ainsi que le launch pour lancer la mission globale.
+ROS package providing scripts for mapping the cave as well as the launch file to start the mission.bale.

 ## config

-Contient la configuration rviz pour la simulation.
+Contains RVIZ configuration file for simulation.

 ## launch

-Contient le launch pour lancer la mission "exploration.launch".
+Contains launch file for starting the mission "exploration.launch".

 ## src

-Contient le script de mapping.
+Contains mapping scripts.